lekt9/magictables/README.md

 ### Neo4j Configuration

-If you want to store data persistently, you need to set up a Neo4j database.
+If you want to store data and leverage full data querying capabilities, you need to set up a Neo4j database.
 Here are the steps to configure Neo4j:

 1. Install Neo4j: Download and install Neo4j from the [official website](https://neo4j.com/download/).